ServiceStack/Issues/README.md

 #### You can [view existing issues](https://github.com/ServiceStack/Issues/issues) or [report a new issue](https://github.com/ServiceStack/Issues/issues/new).

-> Each issue **must** be reproducible with either a failing test, sample code, gist, link to a stand-alone project or clear steps to reproduce the issue including all configuration/environment settings as needed to repro the issue locally
+> Each issue **must** be reproducible with either a failing test, sample code, gist, link to a stand-alone project or otherwise clear steps to reproduce the issue including all configuration and environment settings as needed

 Request new features over at [ServiceStack's UserVoice](http://servicestack.uservoice.com/forums/176786-feature-requests).